 First thing in the morning I went ashore for a hike.
 I walked the whole circumference of this small island for just under 1½ hour.
 By the time I returned 3 more yachts, besides Thetis had arrived.

 I finished reading Return to Smyrna: Union and Progress and started the Greek book Andreas Karkavitsas’ Λόγια της Πλώρης - Bow Talk on the Kindle.
 Return to Smyrna: Union and Progress continues the saga of 2 families from Smyrna (Izmir).
 The first volume concentrates on the Greek family while the second on the Turkish family.
-It is fairly interesting because it illuminates a lot of Turkish history from the late 1880 to WWII covering the collapse of the Ottoman Empire and the rise of the “Young Turks” movement leading to the genocide of the Armenian, their former allies.
+It is fairly interesting because it illuminates a lot of Turkish history from the late 1880 to WWII covering the collapse of the Ottoman Empire and the rise of the “Young Turks” movement leading to the genocide of the Armenians, their former allies.

 Later, 2 sailboats departed.
 I spent the afternoon reading.
 I finished Louise de la Valliere and continued to the next of the The Three Musketeers series The Man in the Iron Mask.
 The afternoon was cloudy.
 Two new sailboats arrived and moored near Thetis.